Sicilian Avenue: Restoration

-In 2023 it was announced that construction company Structure Tone had been selected to carry out the redevelopment of Sicilian Avenue, including the refurbishment of 21 Southampton Row, along with Vernon and Sicilian House.
+In 2023 it was announced that construction company Structure Tone had been selected to carry out the redevelopment of Sicilian Avenue, including the refurbishment of 21 Southampton Row, along with Vernon and Sicilian House, following designs by Hale Brown Architects Limited.
 The avenue is scheduled to reopen in summer 2025.

 In the context of 21st century efforts to promote urban walkability, Sicilian Avenue has been cited as a historical example of an accessible pedestrianised street by cultural institutions such as Venice’s Museo Del Camminare.

 Several scenes of the 2018 film The Guernsey Literary and Potato Peel Pie Society were filmed in Sicilian Avenue, as was a scene from the 2017 film Wonder Woman.
 The avenue has also served as a shooting location for the Apple TV spy drama Slow Horses.